Hotmanics/diamond-erc1155/README.md

 import contractsData from "~~/generated/zkDeployedContracts";
 ```

+Finally, change the network to `targetNetwork: chains.zkSyncTestnet` in `scaffold.config.ts`.
-Finally, To view the deployed Zksync smart contracts on the webapp; change the network to `targetNetwork: chains.zkSyncTestnet` in `scaffold.config.ts`
+This lets you view the deployed Zksync smart contracts on the webapp.

 #### 3.2.4.
 Start your NextJS app: